2023 NABTEB GCE Advanced Business/Construction Management Answers

 (i) Ideation and Design: This stage involves brainstorming and conceptualizing ideas for new products.
 Designers create sketches, mock-ups, and prototypes to visualize the final product.

-See also 2023 NABTEB GCE Catering Craft Practice Obj & Essay Answers
+See also 2023 NABTEB GCE Geography Obj & Essay Answers

 (ii) Research and Development: Once a design is finalized, research and development teams explore various materials, technologies, and production methods to optimize the product’s performance and cost-effectiveness.